Letter from the Chief Residents

 On day one of residency, our residents are exposed to critically ill patients and advanced procedures.
 Immediate advanced responsibilities allow our residents to develop their clinical acumen, resuscitation skills, and procedural competencies over all three years of residency.
 Interns manage all of the medical airways, meaning you could be intubating, placing central lines, or otherwise taking care of the sickest patients in the department on your first shift as an ER resident.
 We gain further experience in critical care by providing 24/7 year-round coverage in the Surgical ICU with extensive Medical ICU coverage as well.

 We continue to emphasize wellness in our clinical rotations as well as our lives outside of the hospital.
 Our leadership is constantly seeking resident feedback and using this feedback to improve our clinical rotations, making them as beneficial to our learning as possible.
 We have also made broad department-wide documentation requirement changes designed to not only improve patient care, but drastically decrease post-shift charting time.
 Most of our residents now have their notes complete and can leave the hospital immediately following sign-out after our shifts.
 Our wellness committee plans regular gatherings for residents, attendings, nurses, and ancillary staff which promotes the already collegial relationship amongst the ED staff.
-Past gatherings have included overnight resident retreats, Halloween parties, kickball, Whirlyball, residency-funded basketball and soccer leagues, numerous department-wide volunteer experiences, and many more.
-And in case you missed the headline news, our most recent intern class is the SAEM Dodgeball Tournament Champions!
+Past gatherings have included overnight resident retreat to lakeside resorts, Top-Golf outing, kickball, residency-funded basketball, softball and soccer leagues, numerous department-wide volunteer experiences, and many more.
+And in case you missed the headline news, we are the current reigning champs of the SAEM Dodgeball tournament.
+Our interns attend SAEM every year for some fun bonding time with each other and to get to know the staff.

 We believe that our unique location, extensive critical care experience, and focus on resident wellness, combined with our experienced faculty, are just a few of the many features that make the Regions Emergency Medicine Residency Program a great place to train.